appsmithorg/appsmith-docs/website/docs/reference/widgets/datepicker.md

 <dd>

-Triggered the user clicks on or interacts with the widget
+Triggered when the widget gets focus, when user clicks on the widget.

 </dd>